QNAP VPN Quick Setup Guide – How to Install OpenVPN Nas Server Client

 Is QNAP Compatible with Mac?

 Indeed, QNAP is compatible with MAC.
 After all, it is more than a central storage hub.
-The product is a Network Attached Storage (NAS) system that uses multiple hard drives for backing up your data.
 As a result, it offers MAC OS users plenty of solutions for backing up desktop data.
 Similar to Windows, you can even set up VPNs to boost your overall security online.

 Wrapping Things Up